Emir Kusturica: Küstendorf Film and Music Festival

 Since 2008, Drvengrad hosts the annual Küstendorf Film and Music Festival, which showcases films and music from all around the world as well as a competition programme for student short films.
 The festival is known for not having a red carpet as well as none of the popular Hollywood festival artifacts.

-The reverence Kusturica enjoys in the film circles along with his professional and personal contacts ensure the arrival of top guests from the European and world cinema every year.
-The festival hosted global stars Johnny Depp and Monica Bellucci along with Nikita Mikhalkov, Gael García Bernal, Abel Ferrara, Kim Ki-duk, Audrey Tautou, etc.

 Andrićgrad

 On 28 June 2011 Kusturica started the construction project of Andrićgrad (also known as Kamengrad, meaning Stone Town), located in Višegrad, Republika Srpska, Bosnia and Herzegovina, which was scheduled to be completed by 2014.
 Andrićgrad is located several kilometers from Kusturica's first town Drvengrad, in Serbia.
 Andrićgrad will be used as a filming location for his new film "Na Drini ćuprija", based on the book The Bridge on the Drina, by Nobel Prize for Literature laureate Ivo Andrić.
 His last name is used in the town name Andrićgrad, meaning "Town of Andrić" in Serbian.